7 Minneapolis Parks to Enjoy a Takeout Meal

 Takeout and then take it all in.
-Social distancing doesn't have to mean eating the same meal at home every night.
+Give yourself a break from cooking at home.
 In Minneapolis, we've got plenty of parks and greenspace, as well as some amazing takeout options.
 So what does that mean?
 A picnic is in order!
 Check out some of our favorite picnic spots and the food options near by.

 Gold Medal Park is a green oasis in Downtown Minneapolis.
 Located right along the Mississippi with views of the skyline and U.S. Bank Stadium, there's plenty of space to spread out, have a picnic, throw a frisbee, or soak up some sun.
 Grab some takeout from these nearby spots and enjoy this beautiful open space.

 Theodore Wirth is the perfect place to enjoy a picnic followed by a hike through the park.
 With a number of paved pathways, several gardens, and a quaking bog, there's plenty of exploring to do at Theodore Wirth.
 But if you just feel like relaxing, we won't judge.
 Pick up a pizza, a sandwich, or veggie-packed bowl and enjoy the fresh air.